ertagh/teamspeak3-server-arm/Readme.md

 There will be no versioning inside the backup-script.
 If you want to keep more than just your previous version, you have to do this by yourself.

 ### Update check
-Once every week the container will check if the installed version is still the newest one.
+Every sunday the container will check if the installed version is still up-to-date.
 If not, there will be a message inside the log.

 ### Recovery
 If you made an update, but the new version doesn't work or you just want to go back to the old one, just put an empty file called "recover" inside the "save"-folder and restart the container.</br>
 You can run the "recover.sh" inside the container as well, it'll do the same.

+### Debug
+If you want to enter debug mode you can either set the env for a permanent debug mode, or just create a empty file called "debug" inside the "save"-folder and restart the container.

 </br>